What is the best SIBO meal replacement shake?

 Small intestinal bacterial overgrowth (SIBO) occurs when there is an overgrowth of bacteria in the small intestine, particularly of types of bacteria that normally grow in other parts of the gut.
 This overgrowth can cause stomach pain and diarrhea, and can lead to malnutrition and weight loss in severe cases.
 Although SIBO remains a poorly understood disease, it is associated with several chronic conditions including irritable bowel syndrome (IBS), Crohn’s disease, and gastroesophageal reflux disease (GERD).
 It can also be a complication of abdominal surgery.

 The goals of SIBO treatment are threefold: 1) correct the underlying cause; 2) provide nutritional support, if necessary; and 3) treat the overgrowth.
 The most common treatment for SIBO is antibiotics, which can help decrease the number of bacteria in the small intestine.
-Antibiotics will not address the underlying issue that caused SIBO in the first place, however, which is why antibiotics are often paired with changes to diet.
+Antibiotics will not address the underlying issue that caused SIBO in the first place, however, which is why they are often paired with changes to diet.

 What is the SIBO diet?